yonatan-reicher/game/README.md

 ## TODO

 - [ ] Get a sprite for the player (Make sure to draw it flipped!)
+- [ ] Try making pixelart just to try a vibe for the game
+- [ ] Camera Shake
+- [ ] Pure and functional rendering
+- [ ] Pure and functional time scaling
+- [ ] Melee enemies
+- [ ] Delete bullet rendering and replace trails with bullet animations
+- [ ] Try making a level
+- [ ] A minimal level loader
+- [ ] Look into automatic serialization
+- [ ] Add a sound effect
 - [x] Camera zoom
 - [x] Change timescale according to player movement
 - [x] Redo Time.fs to fix timesteps and allow time scaling, and pausing, and filling lost frames, but only up to some threshold